soulfulconsultant/simple_test_task/README.md

 Implementation of simple products API
 ## Issue description
 Implement simple Product API based on Express framework:
-  1. Implement all CRUD operations, plus add possibility to get ALL products from the storage  and ALL reviews for a single product.
+  1. Implement all CRUD operations, plus add possibility to get ALL products from the storage  **and ALL reviews for a single product**.
   For simplicity you can use local json file as storage (product example is the following - { id:  1, name:  'T-Shirt', price:  99.99, options: [{ color:  'blue' }, { size:  'XL' } ] } .
   2. Add authentication to the service: